pink-junkjard/hyperfiddle/README.md

 * Table, form, label, value, etc
 * Markdown extensions
 * Fiddle (page) renderer
-* Hyperfiddle Browser - the interpreter itself
+* Hyperfiddle Browser - you can replace the interpreter itself

 ### TodoMVC with a markdown fiddle renderer: